 Your legacy gift – of any size – costs nothing now, but will play a crucial role in strengthening the nation’s treasures and their stories for the future.

 Leaving a legacy gift is an important decision, but it doesn’t have to be complicated.
 Here are the basics:

 As a registered charity, a gift in your will to National Museums Scotland can prove extremely tax-efficient, as such gifts are not subject to inheritance tax.

-To find out more, to arrange an appointment to discuss your support in more detail, or to explore leaving a Gift in Memory of a loved one, please contact our Development Team on 0131 247 4095, or Connie Clark on email@example.com
+To find out more, to arrange an appointment to discuss your support in more detail, or to explore leaving a Gift in Memory of a loved one, please contact Aimee Hooper, Development Manager on 0131 247 4191 or email@example.com.

 Thank you for considering supporting us in this special way.